isomerpages/nlb-biblioasia/_holding-area/The 1973 SEAP Games in Singapore.md

 Sprinter Glory Barnabas recalled the demanding training regime of the Singapore track and field team.
 “We \[were\] training really very hard, trying to do well for Singapore because this \[was\] the first time Singapore \[was\] organising such a big event and \[it was\] on home ground,” said the former schoolteacher.[^18]

 There was a sense of camaraderie though, she said. “\[W\]e stayed there \[at the Toa Payoh Games Village\] as a team, we had breakfast together, we had lunch together, and we trained together and had dinner together and we talked shop… I think all these kind of prepared the stage for the games.”

 In the end, Singapore ended up with an impressive haul of 45 gold medals, 50 silvers and 45 bronzes.
 A significant portion of the gold medals came from the swimmers, who amassed 23 golds, 16 silvers and nine bronzes.
-Along the way, they shattered 19 new SEAP Games records and one Asian Games record.&nbsp;
+Along the way, they shattered 19 new SEAP Games records and one Asian Games record.[^19]

 Apart from Chan, fellow swimmer Elaine Sng also contributed to the medal haul.
-She obtained five golds, and set three new SEAP Games records and a new Asian Games record in the 400 m freestyle.
+She obtained five golds, and set three new SEAP Games records and a new Asian Games record in the 400 m freestyle.[^20]

 Singapore’s first gold medal, however, came courtesy of Heather Merican who triumphed in the women's 100 m hurdles and broke the SEAP Games record at the same time.
 Another standout performer was Barnabas, who claimed victory in the 200 m sprint.
 Noor Azhar Abdul Hamid managed to clear an exceptional 2.12 m in the high jump, also setting a new Asian Games, SEAP Games and national records.
-(In fact, his local record would be unbroken for 22 years.)
-The water polo team also contributed to Singapore's medal tally by clinching the gold medal, while the sailors took home three gold medals and the judokas captured four gold medals.
+(In fact, his local record would be unbroken for 22 years.)[^21] The water polo team also contributed to Singapore's medal tally by clinching the gold medal, while the sailors took home three gold medals and the judokas captured four gold medals.[^22]

 Among the notable winners was table tennis player Chia Choon Boon who juggled both his training and his work as a _Nanyang Siang Pau_ reporter.
-After training sessions ended, while
+After training sessions ended, while his teammates were resting, he would rush out a journal entry for the newspaper about life in the Games Village every day.
+“I could call the newspaper to tell them what was happening in the Games Village, but… it would be more interesting for the reader to read about things from my perspective.”[^23] Chia’s moonlighting did not stop him from winning two gold medals for Singapore in table tennis.